caddyserver/website/src/docs/markdown/conventions.md

 There is no single, conventional place for you to put your config files.
 Put them wherever makes the most sense to you.

 <aside class="tip">

-	The only exception to this might be a file named "Caddyfile" in the current working directory, which the caddy command tries for convenience if no other config file is specified.
+The only exception to this might be a file named `Caddyfile` in the current working directory, which the caddy command tries for convenience if no other config file is specified.

 </aside>

 Distributions that ship with a default config file should document where this config file is at, even if it might be obvious to the package/distro maintainers.
+For most Linux installations, the Caddyfile will be found at `/etc/caddy/Caddyfile`.

 ### Data directory